top of page

 2017 - Present

-After a year tangoing away in Argentina, I followed my heart and returned to academia.
-I have a broad research interest in the ethics assessment and responsible governance of emerging and future technologies, such as robotics, autonomous systems, and artificial intelligence.
-Through evidence-based research into these transformative technologies of both enabling and disruptive nature, I aim to address the ethical, social, legal, and regulatory challenges they pose to society, explore responsive analytical approaches in the understanding and evaluation of them, and propose practical governance tools for the design, development, and use of them.
+After a sabbatical year in Argentina where I dived deep into the topic of mind-body relationship through tango, I followed my heart and returned to academia.
+I have a broad research interest in the ethics assessment and responsible governance of emerging and future technologies, such as AI, robotics, and autonomous systems.
+Through empirical studies of these transformative technologies of both enabling and disruptive nature, I aim to address the ethical, social, legal, and regulatory challenges they pose to society, explore responsive analytical approaches in the understanding and evaluation of them, and propose practical governance tools for the design, development, and use of them.
 Conceptually, I am interested in exploring philosophical notions such as identity, agency, autonomy, responsibility, justice, and the good life.
-Methodologically, I seek to draw an empirical perspective into ethics, and a normative perspective into science and technology studies.
+Methodologically, I seek to draw draw on insights gained through transdisciplinary research in participatory and co-creation processes.

 International Organisations